leilaannweiss/phrg-join-the-fun-rails-pca-000/README.md

 * [Active Record Associations: Join Table section](http://guides.rubyonrails.org/association_basics.html#the-has-many-through-association)

 ## Does this need an update?

 Please open a [GitHub issue](https://github.com/learn-co-curriculum/phrg-join-the-fun-rails/issues) or [pull-request](https://github.com/learn-co-curriculum/phrg-join-the-fun-rails/pulls).
 Provide a detailed description that explains the issue you have found or the change you are proposing.
 Then "@" mention your instructor on the issue or pull-request, and send them a link via Connect.

-<p data-visibility='hidden'>PHRG Join the Fun</p>